Sal forests in Madhya Pradesh face ‘alarming’ die-off to borer infestation; 100,000 trees may be at risk

 Scientists believe the main driver of this year’s surge in borer numbers could be increased humidity following heavy rainfall.
 Locals and experts report heavy rainfall in the region for monsoon 2025.

 With the larvae concealed inside tree trunks, it is impossible to determine their numbers at present.
-Climatic factors driving their proliferation this year, he added, urgently require study.
+According to experts DTE spoke to, sal borer proliferates more because of increased rainfall and moisture.
+Given that that there have been good rains during and after the monsoon this year, both these conditions are prevalent.
+Climatic factors driving their proliferation this year urgently require study, according to experts.

 The sal borer’s life cycle is closely tied to the monsoon, DTE reported back in 1998.
 Adult beetles emerge with the rains, with females laying around 250 eggs in the bark.
 The larvae hatch within a week and remain active for six to seven months, boring deep into the sapwood and heartwood and creating extensive tunnels inside the trunk.
 They pupate within the tree and re-emerge the following monsoon.